Azure/azure-iot-arduino/README.md

     * Open Boards Manager from Tools > Board menu and install esp8266 platform 2.1.0 or later
     * Select your ESP8266 board from Tools > Board menu after installation

-2. Open the AzureIoTHub ESP8266 sample from the Arduino IDE File->Examples menu.
+2. Open the `simplesample_http` example from the Arduino IDE File->Examples->AzureIoTHub menu.
+3. Update the sketch as directed by comments in the sample to support the ESP8266 board.
-3. Update Wifi SSID/Password in simplesample_http.ino
+4. Update Wifi SSID/Password in simplesample_http.ino
     * Ensure you are using a wifi network that does not require additional manual steps after connection, such as opening a web browser.
-4. Update IoT Hub Connection string in simplesample_http.c
+5. Update IoT Hub Connection string in simplesample_http.c

 ## Adafruit Feather M0